Files or Directories Accessible to External Parties

 Weaknesses in this category are related to the A01 category "Broken Access Control" in the OWASP Top Ten 2021.

-Weaknesses in this category are related to the design and architecture of a system's authorization components.
-Frequently these deal with enforcing that agents have th...
+Weaknesses in this category are related to authorization components of a system.
+Frequently these deal with the ability to enforce that agents have the required permis...

 This view (slice) covers all the elements in CWE.